Key takeaways:

 - Customize payment reminder drafts

-Best practices for sending overdue payment reminders
+Best practices for payment reminder emails

 But they’re only as effective as you make them.
 Use these tips to ensure your overdue payment reminders get the job done.